zenpho/raditecSDB/README.md

 # raditecSDB
 Radikal Technlologies Spectralis reference book

+There is a clear structured design to the spectralis interface, revealed in this document.
+Every menu screen (page) and thus every adjustable or displayable parameter value in the SPC OS v1.04k is listed here.

 <font size="5em">Open document format [SPC-databook.odt](SPC-databook.odt)</font>

 <img src="spectralis-audiofanzine.jpg" alt="front panel of the spectralis, from audiofanzine">